It is not clear exactly how a migraine works. But doctors think it may be related to changes in some of your brain’s chemicals.

 Many people notice that certain things set off a migraine.
 Triggers can include:

-- certain foods, such as red wine, aged cheeses and chocolate
+- certain foods, such as red wine or other alcohol, aged cheeses and chocolate

 - food products and additives, such as MSG (monosodium glutamate), nitrates and nitrites (used in hot dogs and other processed meats) and artificial sweeteners (like NutraSweet)

 - sleep problems (too much or too little sleep, or irregular sleep patterns)